Generative deep learning improves reconstruction of global historical climate records: Declarations

 \bmhead{Data availability} The observational and reanalysis datasets used in this study are publicly available from their respective repositories.
 HadCRUT.5.0.2.0 data can be accessed at \url{https://www.metoffice.gov.uk/hadobs/hadcrut5/data/HadCRUT.5.0.2.0/download.html}.
 Berkeley Earth Temperature data are available at \url{https://berkeleyearth.org/data/}.
 CRU TS 4.09 data are hosted at \url{https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.09/}.
 GPCC v2022 precipitation data can be downloaded from \url{https://opendata.dwd.de/climate_environment/GPCC/html/gpcc_normals_v2022_doi_download.html}.
 GPCP precipitation data are available via the NOAA Physical Sciences Laboratory at \url{https://psl.noaa.gov/data/gridded/data.gpcp.html}.
 ERA5 reanalysis data can be downloaded from the Copernicus Climate Change Service (C3S) Climate Data Store at \url{https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=download}.
 CMIP6 model simulations (including ensembles from NOAA-GFDL, CESM2, and MPI-ESM1-2-HR) are available through the Earth System Grid Federation (ESGF) node at \url{https://esgf-data.dkrz.de/search/cmip6-dkrz/}.
 NOAA Climate Data Record (CDR) of AVHRR Polar Pathfinder Extended (APP-X) can be downloaded from the NOAA National Centers for Environmental Information at \url{https://www.ncei.noaa.gov/data/avhrr-polar-pathfinder-extended/access/nhem/}.
 Norwegian Arctic station observations (SN series) are available from the Norwegian Meteorological Institute (MET Norway) at \url{https://seklima.met.no/}.
 Greenland station data (DMI Report 25-08) can be retrieved from the Danish Meteorological Institute at \url{https://www.dmi.dk/publikationer/}.

 \bmhead{Code availability} The code for modeling and analysis will be publicly available upon acceptance of this manuscript for publication.

 \bmhead{Acknowledgements} T.L. acknowledges funding from the National Key R\&D Program of China no.2023YFE0109000.
 Z.Q. acknowledges funding from the program of the China Scholarships Council (no.202306860010).
 N.Boe. and S.B. acknowledge funding from the Volkswagen Foundation.
 N.Boc. received funding from the European Union (ERC, FORCLIMA, 101044247).
 This is ClimTip contribution \#138; the ClimTip project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement no. 101137601.
+This study received support from the European Space Agency Climate Change Initiative (ESA-CCI) Tipping Elements SIRENE project (contract no. 4000146954/24/I-LR).
 The authors gratefully acknowledge the Ministry of Research, Science and Culture (MWFK) of Land Brandenburg for supporting this project by providing resources on the high performance computer system at the Potsdam Institute for Climate Impact Research.

 {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}}

 {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}}